webgme/webgme-taxonomy/search-dashboard/README.md

-This is a starter standalone project for searching PDP
+This is a starter standalone project for searching PDP.
+It will be eventually migrated to the Search router.

 ## Questions
 - Can this be made generic enough to be a useful search dashboard in general?